JustlyAI/free_law_cite_checker/README.md

 - Commands are Markdown files in `.claude/commands/`
 - The filename becomes the command name (e.g., `cite_check.md` → `/cite_check`)
 - `$ARGUMENTS` is replaced with any text after the command
-- Commands can include detailed instructions for Claude to follow
+- Commands provide detailed instructions for Claude to follow

 #### Benefits of Claude Code Integration